 - Identify an issue (or set of issues) that you are interested in and identify 10 people (yourself included) that are willing to help pilot the new community.
 One person of this group needs to be willing to serve as the community leader (for a minimum term of one year).

-- Community leader should then connect with Justin Rudisille in the Central Office (firstname.lastname@example.org or 812.245.8064).
-During an initial meeting, he can help you understand the process for development and give you a timeline for setting up your online home.
+- Community leader should then connect with Scarlett Winters in the Central Office (firstname.lastname@example.org).
+During an initial meeting, she can help you understand the process for development and give you a timeline for setting up your online home.

 - Pilot members work together submit a purpose statement, roster of initial members, and a list of topical categories for the community that will be used for the links and document exchange features of the site.